dustyroom-studio/quibli-doc/_docs/stylized-lit-shader.md

 ---

 ## Stylized Lit Shader Brief Overview
-_Stylized Lit_ shader is a main lit shader to be used in the majority of situations.
-It is a stylized shader, whose output ranges between a strict one-color flat surface to a cartoon style look, to a vivid acid-color experimental mess, with lots of the sweet spots in between.
+_Stylized Lit_ shader is a main go-to lit shader to be used in the majority of situations.
+It is a stylized shader, whose output ranges from a strict one-color flat surface to a cartoon style look, to a vivid acid-color experimental mess, with lots of the sweet spots in between.

 ## Beginning to work with the Stylized Lit Shader
 * Create a material